 Store Hours

-Mon-Sat: 6:00am - 9:00pm
+6:00am - 10:00pm

-Curbside: 09:00am - 6:00pm
+09:00am - 6:00pm

 Location

-Check the USDA zone map, as planting zones have shifted over the years.
+Check the USDA planting zone map, as planting zones have shifted over the years.
 Zones with higher numbers can plant earlier in the year.
-Increase your odds of successful gardening by choosing plants that are meant for your zone.
+Choose plants that are meant for your zone and increase your odds of successful gardening.

-Do I have to harden off my seedlings before planting them outside?
+Should I harden off my seedlings before planting them outside?

 Plant Hardiness Zones Explained

-The first thing to know when planting spring flowers, vegetables, and other seeds is your planting zone.
+The first thing to know when planting veggies, spring flowers, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted by climate.
 Find your zone on the USDA zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow herbs and vegetables.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow herbs and vegetables.
 Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like tomatoes, peppers, cucumbers, and squash.
+Other beloved garden vegetables love the heat, like peppers, cucumbers, squash, and tomatoes.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
 However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
-Mark where you planted the seeds with a toothpick or plant tag.
-That way, you'll know where your seeds should pop up.
+Mark where you planted the seeds with a plant tag or toothpick.
+That way, you'll know where your seeds should pop up, and you can be sure they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

-Prepare your seed sprouts for outdoor life while they're still indoors.
+When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
 These inch-tall micro-seedlings are fragile but resilient.
-Seedlings don't get all this pampering in nature, so they can handle more than you think.
+Seedlings certainly don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
-You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.
+You can even use an oscillating fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings